 The order in which the key/value bindings are visited is unspecified and may vary from one call of table-search to the next.
-While a call to table-search is being performed on table, it is an error to call any of the following procedures on table: table-ref, table-sear!, table-search, table-for-each, and table->list.
-It is also an error to compare with equal? (directly or indirectly with member, assoc, table-ref, etc.) an object that contains table.
+While a call to table-search is being performed on table, it is an error to call any of the following procedures on table: table-ref, table-search, table-for-each, table-copy, table-merge, table-merge!, and table->list.
+It is also an error to compare with equal? (directly or indirectly with member, assoc, table-ref, etc.)

+an object that contains table.
 All these procedures may cause table to be reordered and resized.
 This restriction allows a more efficient iteration over the key/value bindings.